vercel/next.js/README.md

 - Routes are always lazy-loadable
 - Top-level components can define `getInitialProps` that should _block_ the loading of the route (either when server-rendering or lazy-loading)

-As a result, we were able to introduce a very simple approach to routing that consists of two pieces:
+As a result, we were able to introduce a very simple approach to routing consisting of two pieces:

 - Every top level component receives a `url` object to inspect the url or perform modifications to the history
 - A `<Link />` component is used to wrap elements like anchors (`<a/>`) to perform client-side transitions